Rietberg Museum: Location and buildings

-The Rieterpark is located near Zürich Enge railway station, and can also be reached by tram line #7 and bus line #33.
+The museum is located near Zürich Enge railway station, and can also be reached by tram line #7 and bus line #33.

 History

 In the early 1940s, the city of Zürich purchased the Rieterpark and the Wesendonck Villa.
 In 1949, the villa was selected, by referendum, to be rebuilt into a museum for the art collection of Baron von der Heydt which he had donated to the city in 1945.
 This was carried out in 1951-52 under the architect Alfred Gradmann.
 The Rietberg Museum was opened on 24 May 1952.
 Johannes Itten, the Swiss expressionist painter, was director of the museum until 1956.

 In 1976, the city acquired the Schönberg Villa, which had been threatened with demolition, and opened it in 1978 as an extension of the museum.
 Today, the villa is also home to an extensive non-lending library administrated by the museum.

 Organisation and funding

 The Rietberg Museum is operated by the presidential department of the city of Zürich.
 In 2007, it employed around one hundred people.
 About half of the funding comes from the city, while the other half is raised through revenue, sponsors, and donations.
 Additions to the collection come mostly from donations.